 Our children about to feed our Wormery

-If you are planning on investing in a wormery, now is a good time to buy a wormery.
-The temperature will be great for breeding and the worms' metabolism will be high, meaning that the wormery worms will get through a lot of waste.
+If you are planning on investing in a wormery, it is a good time to buy a wormery.
+The worms will have plenty of time to get well established before the winter hits enabling them to cope better with the cold when it does come.
 For more details on wormeries see our "Wormery Information" page linked on the left hand side of our website.

 Buy the best; buy the Worm Works Wormery from us today.